warestack/cc/Class-2/lab2-part0.md

 3. The outputs should confirm that node is now installed.

-✅ Tutorial complete.
+✅ Tutorial is completed.
 Continue to the next part.